Philippus/elastic4s/README.md

   val client = ElasticClient.local

-  // await is a helper method to make this operation synchronous instead of asynchronous.
+  // await is a helper method to make this operation synch instead of asynch
-  // You would normally avoid doing this is a real program as it will block the executing thread. client.execute { index into "bands/artists" fields "name"->"coldplay" }.await
+  // You would normally avoid doing this is a real program as it will block client.execute { index into "bands/artists" fields "name"->"coldplay" }.await

   val resp = client.execute { search in "bands/artists" query "coldplay" }.await